2003 European Grand Prix: Race report

 Approximately 123,000 people attended the race.
 For 25 laps of the European Grand Prix, Kimi Räikkönen looked set to win from his first pole position and regain his championship lead.
 Then his McLaren’s Mercedes engine broke down and instead it was Ralf Schumacher who came through to score his first win of the year.

 Having taken pole, Räikkönen soon built a lead over Ralf Schumacher.
 He was nine seconds clear when he made his first refuelling stop on the 16th lap, with Michael Schumacher another ten seconds further back.
 Ralf led briefly for Williams and ran until lap 21 before pitting, but this was still insufficient to keep Räikkönen out of the lead.
-Ralf Schumacher was still 4.8 seconds behind when the Räikkönen's Mercedes engine blew up, making him the first retirement of the race.
+Ralf Schumacher was still 4.8 seconds behind when Räikkönen's Mercedes engine blew up, making him the first retirement of the race.

 On the 43rd lap Juan Pablo Montoya and Michael Schumacher collided while fighting for second place.
 Montoya had gradually reeled in Schumacher until they were side-by-side on the rundown to the Dunlop Kurve.
 Schumacher ran up the kerb and tagged Montoya’s Williams as it passed the German's Ferrari for second place.
 As Schumacher spun and sat stranded, his Ferrari’s rear wheels spinning in the gravel, Montoya continued.
 By the time three marshals and fireman pushed the Ferrari from its dangerous spot on the corner’s apex, Schumacher was down to sixth.

 “Michael was quick on the straights, but in the corners he was very slow,” said Montoya.
 “He was on the inside and I was on the outside.
 I thought I gave him plenty of room.
 I wasn’t going to give him all the track, but I thought it was all right.”